RDMJeanne/FolderStructure/README.md

 ### 3. Review structure and guides

 We recommend that you familiarize yourself with the structure and guides.
-The guide READMEs (denoted with "G_") are there to inform you about the purpose and best practices regarding the respective folder.
+The guidance READMEs (denoted with "G_") are there to inform you about the purpose and best practices regarding the respective folder.

 ### 4. Adjust to your needs